 Herbal Tea

-Herbal teas have been one of the most important applications of traditional herbalism for hundreds of years.
-Hot water helps release the valuable ingredients so that they can be easily absorbed by the body.
-Each herb represents a unique complex of active ingredients, sometimes combining hundreds of individual compounds.
-We select only the highest quality herbs from the best terroirs around the world, either from certified organic cultivation or wildcrafting.
-Our farms are often small, passionate family-run businesses with a long history of cultivating and processing the highest quality herbs and wild plants.
+Herbal teas have been a cornerstone of traditional herbalism for centuries.
+Through aqueous extraction, a significant portion of the valuable ingredients is dissolved, making them particularly easy for the body to absorb.
+Each herb represents a unique complex of active ingredients, often uniting hundreds of individual substances in a synergistic way.
+For our herbal teas, we exclusively select the highest grades from the world's finest terroirs, sourced from certified organic cultivation or wild harvesting.
+Our farms are frequently small, family-run operations driven by passion and long-standing expertise in the cultivation and processing of the highest quality herbs and wild plants.

 Yoshi En